AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 ## Previewing Your Work

-In order to see your changes in a browser, you can run `npm run dev` to start the application, and when you visit `http://localhost:3000` in a browser, you should see your components rendered.
+In order to see your changes in a browser, you can run `npm start` to start the application, and when you visit `http://localhost:3000` in a browser, you should see your components rendered.

 # Module 01 - Use Express to Create a Server